Testing Randomness by Matching Pennies: Randomness for general distributions

 The search for non-random patterns, deviating from a given string distribution $P$, proceeds just like the search for patterns deviating from the uniform distribution in Sec.~\ref{sec-hyp-testing}.
-When $\LLL$ is the family of all computable functions, there is a universal \detector\ again, constructed by extending the definition in the proof of Prop.~\ref{prop-universal} in the obvious way.
+When $\LLL$ is the family of all computable functions, there is a universal $P$-\detector, defined just like in Def.~\ref{def-universal}.